 (9) Penalty for Failure to Provide Documentation of Health Insurance

-This year DOR offers two methods for health insurance carriers or employers to send health care data to DOR; XML or through the 1099HC Mapped Data Upload.
+DOR offers two methods for health insurance carriers or employers to send health care data to DOR; XML or through the 1099HC Mapped Data Upload (MDU).

 XML Data.
-The first method is the same as last year and requires carriers or employers to transmit XML data to DOR via an SSH connection with DOR.
+This method requires carriers or employers to transmit XML data to DOR via an SSH connection with DOR.
 Data must be in good XML format.
-These XML files are uploaded to DOR through a secure application called MassTaxConnect.
+These XML files are uploaded to DOR through a secure application called MassTaxConnect (MTC).

-General Health Care related information may be found on the DOR Health care information page.
+General Health Care related information can be found on the DOR Health Care Reform page.

 Mapped Data Upload.
-DOR has developed the 1099HC Mapped Data Upload, which allows 500 records or less of health care information to be transmitted to DOR through a cut and paste upload to DOR.
+DOR has developed 1099-HC Mapped Data Upload (MDU), which allows 500 records or less of health care information to be transmitted to DOR through a cut and paste process.
 This application is located in MassTaxConnect (MTC).
-Registered users of MassTaxConnect will see a new Health care reporting option displayed on the MTC home page.
-Through this link users will be lead to the new 1099HC Mapped Data upload.
+Registered users of MTC will see a new Health care reporting option displayed on the MTC home page.
+Through this link users will be led to 1099-HC Mapped Data Upload.

-No. Employers must submit 1099-HC information to DOR electronically in properly formatted XML through the ssh connections or through the 1099-MDU for files less than 500 records.
+No. Employers must submit Form MA 1099-HC information to DOR electronically in properly formatted XML through the SSH connections or through the 1099-HC MDU for files less than 500 records.

-4. I am small business and our out of state Carrier has informed us that they are not filing Healthcare information to DOR on our behalf.
+I run a small business and our out-of-state Carrier has informed me that it is not filing Healthcare information with DOR on our behalf.
 Do I need to submit data through the same process that is used by the large Carriers?

-No. This year the Department developed a new and easier method for business and carriers with less then 500 health care records to submit data to DOR.
-The new method is called the 1099HC Mapped Data Upload and allows companies to cut and paste data from spreadsheet software into a web page and submit the data to DOR.
+No. DOR has developed an easier method for businesses and carriers with less than 500 health care records to submit data to DOR.
+The method is called 1099-HC Mapped Data Upload and it allows companies to cut and paste data from spreadsheet software into a Web page and submit the data to DOR.
 As the name suggests, the data in each column is "mapped" in the process before it is sent to DOR.